BartMassey/chomp/chomp.md

 ## The library

-To represent a game board, define a `struct`.
+The game state should be represented by a `struct Board` you define.
+The most important component of the state is the representation of the board itself:

+* One way: use an array

-- Use a fixed-size five-by-four (five columns, four rows) array of `bool`s to represent the game state.
+  * Use a fixed-size five-by-four (five columns, four rows) array of `bool`s to represent the game state.
 The element at index `i, j` should be `false` if the square at `i, j` has been eaten, and `true` otherwise.

-- Your program should support multiple board sizes.
+  * Your program should support multiple board sizes.
 Since the size of a Rust array is fixed at compile time, your board type needs to have fields representing its logical width and height.

+* Another way: use a set

+  * You can make a `HashSet` of tuples, where tuple `(i, j)` being in the set means that position is not yet eaten.
+You can remove elements from the set as they are eaten.

 Your `Board` type should support the following operations via `impl`: